atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 "i, - ' X.., *
 the pen of ari mamorato he desctibr
 ■ ft ‘ J.. *. * ■ ^ ■
-her personal and intellectual charms, and did not forget to add, that she was iri a very eligible style of life \yith her. cousin, who, in a genteel house, kept a maid servaiit, and a footman, and Seemr. ed to be in roomy circumstances. — He closed
+her personal and intellectual charms, and did not forget to add, that she was iri a very eligible style of life \yith her. cousin, who, in a genteel house, kept a maid servaiit, and a footman, and Seemr. ed to be in roomy circumstances. --He closed

 closed his letter of solicitation with the flrongest: hints about Miss cox’s expefla tions,